rrnyquist/ebenezer/_Scripture/ESV/20_Proverbs.md

 For the simple are killed by their turning away, and the complacency of fools destroys them; ^0132

-but whoever listens to me will dwell secure and will be at ease, without dread of disaster. ^0133
+but whoever listens to me will dwell secure and will be at ease, without dread of disaster." ^0133

 My son, if you receive my words and treasure up my commandments with you, ^0201